uspas/fel2024/README.md

 ## Install Miniforge

 Download and install Minforge using the instructions at: https://github.com/conda-forge/miniforge?tab=readme-ov-file#download.
+Note that:
+- If you have a Mac with an M1, M2, or M3 processor, use the "Apple Silicon" link.
+For older MacBooks, use the x86-64 version.
+If unsure, click the Apple at the top left of your screen, "About this Mac" and look at the "Chip" line.
+- For Windows on WSL2, choose the Linux x86-64 version (**not** the Windows build!).

-Initialize on the command line with:
+Once installd, initialize conda on the command line with:

 ```bash
 conda init